JeffHing/extend-this/README.md

 their main purpose is to allow you to preselect which filters are applied to the properties rather than having the user pass in the filters as arguments.

-#### Adding a Method
+#### Adding a Custom Method

-To add a new method, use `.method()`:
+To add your own method, use `.method()`:

 ```javascript
 extend.method('withDelegate', delegateMethod);
 ```

-Every method is passed a `parser` function and the user arguments.
+When a method is invoked, it is passed a `parser` function and the user arguments.
 The method is responsible for calling the `parser` function with the user arguments and returning the parameters from the parser function.
 But before doing so, a method can:

 * modify the user arguments before passing them to the parser function
 * modify the parameters returned by the parser function